1.Definitions and Interpretation of this Agreement

 10. Delayed Return

-10.1 Should the Interpreter’s return home or to his or her usual place of work after the end of an Interpreting Task be delayed for reasons outside the control of the Interpreter, the Client should take all reasonable steps to facilitate the Interpreter’s return as quickly as possible.
+10.1 Should the Interpreter’s return home or to his or her usual place of work after the end of an Interpreting Assignment be delayed for reasons outside the control of the Interpreter, the Client should take all reasonable steps to facilitate the Interpreter’s return as quickly as possible and cover any expenses related thereto.

 11. Responsibility and Liability

-11.1 The Interpreting Task shall be carried out by the Interpreter using reasonable skill and care and in accordance with the provisions and spirit of the Code of Professional Conduct of the Institute of Translation & Interpreting.
+11.1 The Interpreting Assignment shall be carried out by the Interpreter using reasonable skill and care and in accordance with the provisions and spirit of the Code of Professional Conduct of the Institute of Translation & Interpreting.
+See www.iti.org.uk

-11.2 The Interpreter shall use his or her reasonable commercial endeavours to do the work to the best of his or her ability, knowledge and belief, and consulting such authorities as are reasonably available to him/her at the time, to the extent that time and expense permit.
+11.2 The Interpreter shall use her reasonable endeavours to do the work to the best of her ability, knowledge and belief, and consulting such authorities as are reasonably available to her at the time, to the extent that time and expense permit.

-11.3 Subject to clause 11.4, Interpreting shall be fit for its stated purpose and target audience, and the level of quality as specified within the Cover Sheet and Written Instructions.
+11.3 Subject to clause 11.4, Interpreting shall be fit for its stated purpose and target audience, and the level of quality as specified within the GPS Confirmation Sheet and Written Instructions.

 11.5 Nothing in this Agreement shall be construed as seeking to restrict a Party’s liability for personal injury or death arising from its own negligence.

-12. 1 The Client warrants that it has procured suitable public liability insurance up to an indemnity limit of at least £1,000,000 for each location at which the Interpreting Task will be carried out, and that the Interpreter is insured against any injuries and losses suffered in connection with the Interpreting Task.
+12. 1 The Client warrants that it has procured suitable public liability insurance up to an indemnity limit of at least £1,000,000 for each location at which the Interpreting Assignment will be carried out, and that the Interpreter is insured against any injuries and losses suffered in connection with the Interpreting Assignment.

 12.2 The Client shall provide the Interpreter with a summary of the material elements of this insurance policy upon request.